 Metro's Community Connections Program seeks to bring alternative transit service to parts of King County that don't have the infrastructure, density, or land use patterns to support a dense network of traditional fixed-route bus service.
 Alternative services may be a more appropriate and cost-effective match for transportation needs in these communities.
 Community Connections identified Vashon-Maury Island as a candidate area for a potential alternative services demonstration project.
 After identifying needs with community partners, a suite of alternative service solution concepts was developed and includes Real-Time Rideshare, Community Van, and Community Transportation Hub (a one-stop shop location for transit information).
-Metro is developing a plan for implementing these solutions on the Island, focusing first on the Community Transportation Hub and Community Van solutions.
+Metro is developing a plan for implementing these solutions.
 The Vashon-Maury Island Chamber of Commerce is a strategic local partner with Metro on these efforts.